-4.1.3.
-Budget Allocation and Work Plan

-- 4.1.3.1.
-The Contractor shall complete the budget tool provided by ADHS, and return to ADHS for review and approval.
-Funding shall not be released until the budget has been approved by ADHS; and - 4.1.3.2.
-All activities and procurements funded through the PHEP grant shall be aligned with the budget/spend plan and work plan.
-These tools shall help the Contractor to reach the goals and objectives outlined in the Attachment A; Grant Guidance section of this document. - 4.1.4.
-Conduct Financial accounting, auditing and reporting consistent with the ADHS Accounting and Auditing Procedures Manual, which can be found at https://drive.google.com/file/d/15m07JShrS9VFfg aCXhImhthqsv74yM9M/view?usp=sharing, and - 4.1.5.
-Prepare monthly financial reports with supporting documentation by the established due dates identified by ADHS.
-Failure to accomplish monthly financial reports within specified time frames, without prior coordination of ADHS program leadership, could result in a reduction or loss of grant funding in subsequent years.
+- 4.1.3 Budget Allocation and Work Plan - 4.1.3.1 The Contractor shall complete the budget tool provided by ADHS, and return to ADHS for review and approval.
+Funding may not be released until the budget has been approved by ADHS; and - 4.1.3.2 All activities and procurements funded through the PHEP grant shall be aligned with the budget/spend plan and work plan.
+These tools shall help the Contractor to reach the goals and objectives outlines in the ADHS PHEP Grant Deliverables document. - 4.1.4 Conduct Financial accounting, auditing and reporting consistent with the ADHS Accounting and Auditing Procedures Manual, which can be found at https://drive.google.com/file/d/15mO7JShrS9VFfqaCXhlmhthqsv74yM9M/view, and - 4.1.5 Prepare monthly Contractor Expenditure Reports (CERs) with supporting documentation by the established due dates identified by ADHS.
+Failure to accomplish monthly financial reports within specified time frames, without prior coordination of ADHS program leadership, could result in a reduction or loss of grant funding in subsequent years. - 4.1.6 Expanded Authority: ADHS is permitted the following expanded authority in the administration of the award.
+Carryover of unobligated balances from one (1) budget period to a subsequent budget period.
+Unobligated funds may be used for purposes within the scope of the project as originally approved. - 4.1.6.1 2021-2022 Budget Period Three (3) funds may be applied to approved Contractor expenses incurred up to and including June 30, 2023; - 4.1.6.2 COVID grant funds may be applied to approved Contractor expenses incurred up to and March 15, 2023; and - 4.1.6.3 Workforce Development funds, if applicable, may be applied to approved Contractor expenses incurred up to and including June 30, 2023.

-4.2.
-For Workforce Development Grant
+4.2 For Workforce Development Grant (if applicable)

-Regardless of funding allocation for each Budget Period (BP), participants are expected to continue their best efforts towards the completion of the reporting requirements as outlined in section four (4).
+Regardless of funding allocation for each Budget Period (BP), participants are expected to continue their best efforts towards the completion of the reporting requirements as outlines in section four (4).

-4.2.1.
-Match

-ARIZONA DEPARTMENT OF HEALTH SERVICES 150 18th Ave Suite 530 Phoenix, Arizona 85007

-4.2.1.1.
-No match is required for these funds.

-- 4.2.2.
-Inventory - 4.2.2.1.
-Provide a complete annual inventory report to include all capital equipment above the fivethousand (\$5,000) thresholds; and - 4.2.2.2.
-Inventory list will be provided to ADHS upon request. - 4.2.3.
-Budget Allocation and Work Plan - 4.2.3.1.
-Budgets along with a work plan will be reviewed and approved by ADHS before funding is released.
+- 4.2.1 Match - 4.2.1.1 No match is required for these funds - 4.2.2 Inventory - 4.2.2.1 When requested by ADHS, Contractor shall provide a complete annual inventory report to include all capital equipment above the five-thousand (\$5,000) threshold.

+4.2.3 Budget Allocation and Work Plan

+4.2.3.1 Annual budgets and work plans will be reviewed and approved by ADHS before funding is released.

-5. GRANT ACTIVITY OVERSIGHT FOR WORKFORCE DEVELOPMENT GRANT
+5. GRANT ACTIVITY OVERSIGHT FOR WORKFORCE DEVELOPMENT GRANT (if applicable)